Rodolfo Acosta: Career

+In 2013, Acosta along with Lee Marvin and Stuart Hamblen was inducted into Newhall, California's Walk of Western Stars during the annual Santa Clarita Cowboy Festival.

 Personal life

 Acosta married Jeanine Cohen in 1945 in Casablanca while he was in the military.
 In 1956, Cohen accused Acosta of adultery for sharing an apartment in Mexico City since 1953 with actress Ann Sheridan.
-Acosta subsequently filed for divorce in 1957.
-He later married Vera Martinez in Las Vegas, Nevada on September 18, 1971 and they divorced in October 1974.
+Acosta subsequently filed for divorce in 1959.
+He later married Vera Martínez in Las Vegas, Nevada on September 18, 1971 and they divorced in October 1974.